ketsueki33/notes-vault/Knowledge Base/JavaScript/Functions.md

 #### Function Expression
 The `function` keyword can be used to define a function inside an expression.

 A `function` expression is very similar to, and has almost the same syntax as, a [[Functions#Function Declaration|Function declaration]].
-The main difference between a `function` expression and a `function` declaration is the _function name_, which can be omitted in `function` expressions to create _anonymous_ functions.
+The main difference between a `function` expression and a `function` declaration is the _function name_, which can be omitted in `function` expressions to create **anonymous functions**.
 A `function` expression can be used as an [IIFE](https://www.udacity.com/blog/2023/03/immediately-invoked-function-expressions-iife-in-javascript.html) (Immediately Invoked Function Expression) which runs as soon as it is defined.

 Ex) Write a function expression to concatenate two strings and return it.
 ```js